anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 # Guidelines for Encoding Domain Labels in RDF Using in OntoLex
-### Ana Salgado, Fahad Khan, Sara Carvalho, Rute Costa and  Margarida Ramos
+###  Fahad Khan, Ana Salgado, Bruno Almeida, Sara Carvalho, Rute Costa, Margarida Ramos and Raquel Silva

 ## Domain Labels - An Introduction